Inshiya1904/Blog-Website/README.md

 # 🧮 Scientific Calculator Web App

-A user-friendly scientific calculator built with **HTML**, **CSS**, and **JavaScript**.
-This app mimics the functionality and design of a real scientific calculator, supporting both basic and advanced mathematical operations.
+A simple and elegant blog website built with HTML, CSS, and JavaScript.
+This project demonstrates a clean layout for sharing blog posts with a user-friendly interface.

 ## 📸 Preview